alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

   - Ensuring the Cabinet Office’s capability to run the live service

 next-steps: |
-  - Confirm the existing registers in Scotland
-  - Release service for Scottish citizens
+  - Maintain and improve live service

 screengrabs:
   - filename    : 1-02-exemplar-electoral-registration.png